 - Try a soothing baking soda bath.
 Add one cup baking soda to tepid bathwater.

-- If you are in a lot of pain, an aspirin, acetaminophen may help.
+- If you are in a lot of pain, an aspirin or acetaminophen (Tylenol) may help.

 Treating sunburn step two

 - After cooling the burn, apply aloe vera gel or aloe vera cream.
 If you grow your own aloe plants, you can simply cut a section off, open it up and apply the juice directly to the burn.

 - Apply vitamin E oil (second-degree sunburns – it will help the burns heal faster and prevent scarring.